mrazjava/booklink/booklink-import-openlibrary/README.md

 ```
 mvn clean generate-sources
 ```
 Or with an IDE.
-With IntelliJ for instance, right click `booklin-data-openlibrary`, choose _Maven_, then _Generate Sources and Update Folders_.
+With IntelliJ for instance, right click `booklink-import-openlibrary`, choose _Maven_, then _Generate Sources and Update Folders_.

 JSON POJO models will be available in: